helm/charts/stable/postgresql/README.md

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

+If you already have data in it, you will fail to sync to standby nodes for all commits, details can refer to [code](https://github.com/bitnami/bitnami-docker-postgresql/blob/8725fe1d7d30ebe8d9a16e9175d05f7ad9260c93/9.6/debian-9/rootfs/libpostgresql.sh#L518-L556).
+If you need to use those data, please covert them to sql and import after `helm install` finished.

 ## NetworkPolicy

 To enable network policy for PostgreSQL, install [a networking plugin that implements the Kubernetes NetworkPolicy spec](https://kubernetes.io/docs/tasks/administer-cluster/declare-network-policy#before-you-begin), and set `networkPolicy.enabled` to `true`.